Skip to main contentSkip to navigationSkip to search

 Show less

 In the beginning of the new decade, Kinnevik has continued its pivot towards becoming the leading European growth investor.
-With the Covid-19 pandemic, the world has experienced a significant acceleration of digital consumer behaviours, having a material impact on demand for in particular digital healthcare and online groceries.
+With the Covid-19 pandemic, the world has experienced a significant acceleration of digital consumer behaviours, having a material impact on demand for in particular digital healthcare.
 During the second half of 2020, Livongo and Teladoc merged to create a comprehensive platform for virtual healthcare delivery.

 Having been a part of Kinnevik’s DNA for many years, sustainability is becoming increasingly important and Kinnevik has set ambitious targets with regards to diversity and inclusion and climate in order to future-proof its portfolio, drive change in the broader industry and seize the opportunities of an increasingly conscious customer base.